almata/BlogGit/README.md

 If you fulfill these conditions, you just need to follow the following steps to use BlogGit.

-## Step 1 -- Fork a copy of [my BlogGit repository](https://github.com/almata/BlogGit) to your GitHub account.
+## Step 1 − Fork a copy of [my BlogGit repository](https://github.com/almata/BlogGit) to your GitHub account

 And take a minute to go to Settings and give it a better name (I use SENotebook for my notebook, but that's just an idea).
 You will get __exactly six files__: